-Copyright in the publications, materials and other content (the “Content”) on this website is owned by Epure, Lizac si Asociatii SCA (“ELA”) or its licensors.
+Copyright in the publications, materials and other content (the “Content”) on this website is owned by Epure, Eftimie, Lizac si Asociatii SCA (“ELA”) or its licensors.

 Any other storage, copying, transmission or distribution of the Content on this website is prohibited without the prior written consent of ELA.
 Please address requests to ELA’s Managing Partner.

 Links to this website are prohibited without the prior written consent of ELA.
 Please address requests to ELA’s Managing Partner at firstname.lastname@example.org.

 This website contains links to other websites, including social networks.
 However, we do not endorse or accept any responsibility for any content on or software downloaded from any website linked to or from this website.

 Publications and other Content available on this website are provided for general information only.
 They do not constitute legal or other professional advice or seek to be an exhaustive statement of the law and should not be relied on.
 You should take specific legal advice on any particular matter which concerns you.
 If you do require advice, or wish to find out more about the Content, please contact an ELA partner.